donn/nudelta/Readme.md

 What this has:
 * Support for NuPhy Air75 on Linux and macOS
-    * Tested on Manjaro Linux and macOS 12.4 "Monterey"
+    * Tested on Manjaro Linux and macOS 12.4 Monterey
 * The ability to back up and dump keymaps to binary formats
 * The ability to dump keymaps to a human-readable hex format
 * Loading keymap modifications from a `.yml` configuration file
-    * Includes modifying the key as well as adding meta/alt/ctrl/shift as modifiers
+    * Includes modifying the key as well as adding meta/alt/ctrl/shift or any combination thereof as modifiers

 What this DOESN'T have:
 * A GUI